CLSherrod/clsherrod.github.io/_pages/courses/courses.md

 Practice is where ideas stop being interesting and start being real.

-This page isn’t about learning more concepts or fixing yourself.
+This page is an invitation to slow down and take life more deliberately.

 It’s about returning to what actually matters — and practicing it, slowly, in the context of your own life.

 Everything here is designed to be: